 The subsequent mandating of planning panels for large developments is also unlikely to benefit the Government's reputation; it will be perceived as interfering with democratic rights.

 Suspension of the amalgamations plan was announced on 27 July 2017.
 This action was widely perceived as tacit acknowledgement that amalgamations were a political disaster.

 NORTHCONNEX - This expensive road project consists of a 9km tunnel from West Pennant Hills to Wahroonga, partly financed by government grants of up to $810 million with the rest (over $2 billion) to be financed by new tolls.
 Boring and operating road tunnels is so expensive that astronomical numbers of $7 car tolls ($20 for trucks) will be necessary to pay for Northconnex.
 So, traffic authorities will implement measures to deter use of Pennant Hills Road as a free alternative.
-These will probably include a weight limit for trucks and re-introducing kerbside parking, perhaps even through the commercial centres of Thornleigh and Pennant Hills.
+These will probably include a weight limit for trucks and re-introducing kerbside parking, perhaps even in the centres of Thornleigh and Pennant Hills.
 Look what happened to Epping Road above the Lane Cove tunnel - two bus lanes and a bicycle path!
 Motorists and truck operators won't be happy, despite the modest savings in travel time that might follow from Northconnex's opening which is expected in 2019.